collectiveaccess/ProvidenceDocs/_source/setup/install/CentOS8.rst

 .. code::

-    sudo systemctl restart apache2.service
+    sudo systemctl restart httpd

 Certain directories in the installation must be writeable by the web server, within which CA runs.
-On Ubuntu, the web server runs as user `www-data`.
-Change the permissions on the `app/tmp`, `app/log`, `media` and `vendor` directories to be writeable by `www-data`:
+On CentOS, the web server runs as user `apache`.
+Change the permissions on the `app/tmp`, `app/log`, `media` and `vendor` directories to be writeable by `apache`:

 .. code::

     cd  /var/www/html/ca
-    sudo chown -R www-data app/tmp app/log media vendor sudo chmod -R 755 app/tmp app/log media vendor
+    sudo chown -R apache app/tmp app/log media vendor sudo chmod -R 755 app/tmp app/log media vendor

 Navigate in a web browser to http://<your server ip>/ca. You should see this, or something similar: